 This exhibition runs from 27 May to 3 October, 2021.
 A number of science talks are being scheduled during that time.
-Booking is essential for these talks.
+Go this link to find out what is on: Nelson Museum Event Calendar.

 An underwater world with life-sized marine mammals, a kelp forest, the intriguing possibilities of algae and an operational monitoring buoy are some of the things people will get to explore at the Nelson Provincial Museum’s new Cawthron exhibition.